LukeMeszar/HybridObjectAutoencoders/README.md

 # HybridAnimalAutoencoders

 This project aims to use autoencoders and various other nerual networks to create hybrid animals.
+Autoencoders can represent structured, high-dimensional data in a low-dimensional manifold.
+We want to create animal or other object hybrids by linearly interpolating in the encoded space between two animals or objects, to morph one into the other.
+Evaluation is done qualitatively, based on the presence of high and low level features present through the hybridization.

 ## Project Metadata